hageyahhoo/Agile2020/proposal.md

 # Abstract
-If you proceed with improvement activities, like introducing Test Automation to your team, you may face with some challenges.
+If you proceed with improvement activities, like introducing Test Automation to your team, you may face some challenges.
 Some members and/or teams may oppose your activities.
 You may find that no one uses tools or solutions you introduced.
-You may face with shortage of members who have enough skills and knowledge.
+You may face a shortage of members who have enough skills and knowledge.

 In this talk, I will tell you the following practical ideas and solutions which **relate to testing** I found through my experience as **SET (Software Engineer in Test) from Scratch**: